Department Vision

 What are the next steps?

-The Vision Zero Action Plan will outline the specific recommended actions to reach our goal of zero traffic deaths and serious injuries.
+The Vision Zero Action Plan will outline the specific recommended actions to reach the city's goal of zero traffic deaths and serious injuries.
 Past improvements that have been made to address collisions include modifying signal timing, adding access control, evaluating speed limits, installing guardrail, enhancing crosswalks, improving pedestrian facilities, adding warning signing and providing driver education.

 Contact Email: CLong@bellevuewa.gov